XRPLF/xrpl-dev-portal/content/reference-transaction-format.md

+## SignerListSet ##

+The SignerListSet transaction creates, modifies, or removes a list of signers that can be used to multi-sign a transaction.
+<span class='draft-comment'>(TODO)</span>

 # Transaction Results #

 ## Immediate Response ##

 The response from the [`submit` command](reference-rippled.html#submit) contains a provisional result from the `rippled` server indicating what happened during local processing of the transaction.

 The response from `submit` contains the following fields: